 At my arrival in the lounge, the breakfast selection was still out, but throughout my stay some dishes were slowly replaced by more typical lunch food.

-The predominantly Indonesian passengers were for sure enjoying the food and made repeat visits to the buffet to scoop up more, so it indeed seemed like the food hit the right spot.
+The predominantly Indonesian passengers inside the lounge were for sure enjoying the food and made repeat visits to the buffet to scoop up more, so it indeed seemed like the food hit the right spot.